cloudymax/kubevirt-community-stack/README.md

 <details>
   <summary>Cluster API Operator & Kubevirt Provider</summary>
 <br>
    <a href="https://cluster-api.sigs.k8s.io/">Cluster API</a> provides a standardised kubernetes-native interface for creating k8s clusters using a wide variety of providers.
 The <a href="https://cluster-api-operator.sigs.k8s.io/">Cluster API Operator</a> can be installed via Helm and configured to bootstrap the <a href="https://github.com/kubernetes-sigs/cluster-api-provider-kubevirt">Cluster API Kubevirt Provider</a> which allows creating k8s clusters from the CLI or as YAML using Kubevirt VMs.

-   Example:

-  <pre><code class="language-bash">
-   export CAPK_GUEST_K8S_VERSION="v1.30.1"
-   export CRI_PATH="/var/run/containerd/containerd.sock"
-   export NODE_VM_IMAGE_TEMPLATE="quay.io/capk/ubuntu-2204-container-disk:${CAPK_GUEST_K8S_VERSION}"

-   clusterctl generate cluster capi \
-   --infrastructure="kubevirt:v0.1.9" \
-   --flavor lb-kccm \
-   --kubernetes-version ${CAPK_GUEST_K8S_VERSION} \
-   --control-plane-machine-count=1 \
-   --worker-machine-count=2 > capi-quickstart.yaml

-   kubectl apply -f capi-quickstart.yaml
-  </code></pre>
+See [CAPI.md](/CAPI.md) for a basic walkthrough of creating a CAPI-based tenant cluster.

 </details>